 For more information about CCB including the eligibility, how much you can receive, how to apply and many more, check the post below.

-CCB will be reassessed in July 2022 using 2021 income tax returns.
+CCB was reassessed in July 2022 using 2021 income tax returns.
 Find out how much your new Canada Child Benefit payment will be.

 The goods and services tax/harmonized sales tax (GST/HST) credit is a quarterly benefit for individuals and families with low and modest incomes.